fkoehler42/override/level09/walkthrough.md

 0x000055555555488c  secret_backdoor
 ```

 From here we have everything we need to perform the exploit.
-Let's generate our final string, composed of three parts :
+Let's generate our final string, composed of three parts:

 - In first, we copy the same string as the previous one we have used to fill the first `fgets` call and overwrite
   `msglen` value, but we may change this value to match exactly the needed size, 200 + 8 bytes (for the address itself),